Last Updated: December 29, 2020

 They also whip up tasty tacos, burrito bowls and quesadillas to your liking, but I think the burrito is the star here.
 Make sure to pair your meal with a side of chips and guac and a Jarritos soda to complete the experience.

 The space, located on the river in Clarke Quay, is massive making it ideal for families, large groups, or a casual date night inside at one of the hightop tables.
 Personally, I prefer sitting at the bar at Cafe Iguana.
-The service is always good and you can stargaze at all the top shelf tequila.
+The service is always good and you can stargaze at all the top-shelf tequila.

 Their gourmet corn tacos and cinnamon chocolate dessert nachos are a popular choice, but ordering a variety of plates and sharing with a group of friends is the way to go.
-Also, be sure to get a bite (or 4) of their crab tostadas.
+Also, be sure to get a bite (or four) of their crab tostadas.
 Yummy.

 Super Loco, a newish sister restaurant of Lucha Loco, has become a major draw inside the Robertson Quay area.
 Super Loco just so happens to be about a block away from where I stay, so I’ve been more than a few times.
 The verdict – skip their dinner and head over for the weekend brunch.

 While I was meh on Super Locos’ dinner offerings (portions too small and not enough cheese) their bunch knocks it out for me.
-By far my favorite item is the Super Huevos Rancheros.
-A generous sized cheese quesadilla is laid on a pile of black beans and topped with salsa, guacamole, sour cream and two fried eggs.
+By far my favourite item is the Super Huevos Rancheros.
+A generously sized cheese quesadilla is laid on a pile of black beans and topped with salsa, guacamole, sour cream and two fried eggs.
 Their fresh juices, smoothies and ‘bloody maria’ are a stellar addition to the brunch experience.

 New to my radar, La Salsa serves up tasty, well-executed, no fuss, classic Mexican dishes inside a hip, yet relaxed atmosphere.
-Their homemade guacamole has guests returning for that alone, while the size and punch of flavor in their sizzling fajitas will have me returning.
+Their homemade guacamole has guests returning for that alone, while the size and punch of flavour in their sizzling fajitas will have me returning.

-La Salsa is a great weekend spot for groups or a date night with live soloists and bands performing from 7:00pm every Friday and Saturday night.
+La Salsa is a great weekend spot for groups or a date night with live soloists and bands performing from 7pm every Friday and Saturday night.
 Also, if you are looking for some yummy Mexican food to feast on before hitting up the furniture shops of Dempsey, La Salsa is now open for lunch.

 Feeling fancy?
 While I personally prefer ‘dive’ Mexican establishments (the divey-er the better) it’s good to have at least one nicer, fine option in your Mexican restaurant arsenal.

-Located at Chijmes, El Mero Mero focuses on the quality and presentation of their food.
+Located at CHIJMES, El Mero Mero focuses on the quality and presentation of their food.
 They have even gone as far to partner with Comcrop, Singapore’s first rooftop garden, to grow fresh herbs and ingredients to use in their dishes.
-This isn’t the place to go to pig out and stuff yourself (save that for the other places on this list), but the quality and execution of their small plates is impressive.
+This isn’t the place to go to pig out and stuff yourself (save that for the other places on this list), but the quality and execution of their small plates are impressive.

 Cha Cha Cha is one of Singapore’s oldest Mexican restaurants.
 What I like best about this place: complimentary chips and salsa upon seating, friendly staff, quick service and a super chill atmosphere.

 The beef tacos are super filling and come on a soft fluffy tortilla bed, just how I like it.
-El Patio’s chili adobo beef fajitas are another reason to head on over for dinner.
+El Patio’s chilli adobo beef fajitas are another reason to head on over for dinner.

 The institution that is Margarita’s has had patrons flocking to this Dempsey Hill hot spot for years.
-Margarita’s is home to my favorite salsa in Singapore and the burritos are huge.
+Margarita’s is home to my favourite salsa in Singapore and the burritos are huge.
 Personally, I prefer sitting outside in the patio area while people watching and enjoying a leisurely Saturday afternoon.

-It’s a great spot to meet up with friends before a night of bar hopping and chilling out on Haji Lane.
+It’s a great spot to meet up with friends before a night of bar-hopping and chilling out on Haji Lane.

 Located amongst a ragtag mixture of bars, Indian and Asian restaurants in Boat Quay, you’ll find Hombre Cantina—a quick service, create-your-own Mexican and burrito joint inspired by the Baja Peninsula.

-Guzman Y Gomez, the hidden Mexican gem of the CDB, was founded by a New Yorker who relocated to Oz.
+Guzman Y Gomez, the hidden Mexican gem of the CBD, was founded by a New Yorker who relocated to Oz.
 After moving, he became frustrated with the lack of good Mexican options in the area and decided to start his own.
 Back when I used to work in the CBD, I had Guzman Y Gomez for lunch more often than physically healthy.

-What I especially love about Guzman Y Gomez is the the super quick turnaround on orders, the massive soft tortillas and the station of hot sauces (complete with chopped coriander and onions) to spice up your take away meal.
+What I especially love about Guzman Y Gomez is the super quick turnaround on orders, the massive soft tortillas and the station of hot sauces (complete with chopped coriander and onions) to spice up your take away meal.